 By the end of the day, I feel like I’m on the losing end of the battle, washed over with defeat.
 Sometimes, I have difficulty recalling sweet or fun moments because the damage of the battle is too fresh.
 Bullet holes and cannon smoke cloud my vision, as I nurse my wounds and prepare for another day.

 While I begin each day by saying “good morning!” and offering hugs and cuddles and end each day with “I love you, but God loves you the biggest and has a wonderful plan for your life,” all the combat in between leaves me worn and weary, feeling weak under the weight of such constant struggle.

-In this diminishing battlefield, I turn to the only place I know for wisdom.
+I turn to the only place I know for wisdom on this diminishing battlefield.
 My Heavenly Father and His Word.
-Because the days can be so long, yet the years I have to teach my children are so precious few, the lessons must be the right ones.
+Because the days can be so long, yet the years I have to teach my children are so precious and few, the lessons must be the right ones.
 We face a much greater war zone and they must be ready, wearing the full armor of God.
 Even as I work to overcome these daily trials, I’m aware that a greater enemy lies in wait.
-I pray that the daily training of my children goes with them, that they will resist temptation as they grow older and that they will choose the paths of righteousness.
+I pray that the daily training of my children goes with them, that they will resist temptation as they grow older, and that they will choose the paths of righteousness.

-Though these long days often leave me feeling weak with exhaustion, I remember that God’s power is made perfect in weakness, and rely on His all-sufficient amazing grace – even as I face another day.
+Though these long days often leave me feeling weak with exhaustion, I remember that God’s power is made perfect in weakness, and rely on His all-sufficient amazing grace.